Date: 16 February 2015. Stainless Manifold Ordered (tractor motor

 running through my motor.
 She's a tractor motor and few tractors

 (none!) are designed to have salt water in their innards.
-I didn't want to
+I did not want to

 take a perfectly good